-- East Fort - Preserved inside its walls, the East Fort holds the heritage of the royal family of Travancore and their golden history resounds in the premises.
+- East Fort - The East Fort is a reminder of the heritage and golden history of the royal family of Travancore.
 The Padmanabhaswamy Temple is situated inside the confines of this fort.

-- Science & Technology Museum - In the year 1984, the government decided to build the Science and Technology Museum in the heart of the city with an aim at inculcating the younger generation's scientific temperament and spirit of enquiry.
+- Science & Technology Museum - In the year 1984, the government decided to build the Science and Technology Museum in the heart of the city with an aim to inculcate the younger generation's scientific temperament and spirit of enquiry.

 - Government Museum - In 1857, the Government built this repository of art and architecture.
 Also called Napier Museum, it houses innumerable artifacts such as ivory carvings, paintings, bronze and stone carvings and idols.

-- Public Park and Observatory - The public park of Trivandrum is the symbol of human protest against pollution and contamination of natural habitat due to urbanization.
+- Public Park and Observatory - Comprising a pollution-free and tranquil environment, the public park of Thiruvananthapuram is a perfect tourist spot.
 Such clean air and greenery in such an advanced city, what a wonder!

-- Shangumugham Beaches - This beautiful tourist attraction is about 8 km from the city and is a favorite spot of those who love serenity.
-The aggressive waves belie the tranquility of the beach and the russet rays of the sinking sun sparkle on the waters creating a calm in the spectator's heart.
+- Shangumugham Beaches - This beautiful tourist attraction is about 8 km from the city and is a favorite spot for those who love serenity.

 - Veli Tourist Village - This place offers a glimpse into the backwaters of Kerala.
-Cultivated as a picnic spot, boating and other amuzenent facilities are available here.
+Cultivated as a picnic spot, boating and other amusement facilities are available here.

 - Akkulam Boat Club - Another picnic getaway, Akkulam is famed for its boating options.
-A swimming pool for children is also accommodated here.
+The club also has a swimming pool for children.